SecurityLab-UCD/IRFuzzer/README.md

 AFL needs to inject some code to the AIE compiler to keep track of runtime info (Edge coverage, MatcherTable coverage, etc.)
 Besides, the driver also depends on it.
 The other version is the dependency for the mutator.
 You __can__ use AFL instrumented mutator, but it would slow down mutation speed and thus not recommended.

-__Why fuzz a fork of AIE that is not up-to-date?__

-Mainly because mutator also needs to understand the architecture we are fuzzing, although it only generates mid-end IR.
-Therefore, until we merge mutator's code into AIE, all you can do is keep merging the code you want to test to mutator branch and compile everything.

-__Are we fuzzing AIE2?__

-Currently we are only fuzzing AIE1 since it is more complete than AIE2.
-But you can fuzz AIE2 if you want to.
-In principle fuzzing AIE1 is no different than AIE2.
-All you need to do is set `TRIPLE=aie2` and set `MATCHER_TABLE_SIZE` correctly.

-__AIE compilation hangs__

-It's an known issue that `Target/AIE/MCTargetDesc/AIEMCFormats.cpp` will take a long time (~10 minutes) to compile.
-A function in it `__cxx_global_var_init()` will cause the optimizer to run for a really long time.
-It is an interesting bug, but we haven't had time to fix it.

 __What is a seed and what to use__